 As mentioned before, technical offences stand on a different footing from non-technical or substantive ones as is obvious from the following guidelines issued:

 A non-technical offence can be compounded with the approval of the Board, subject to satisfaction of the following conditions cumulatively, in addition to conditions mentioned above

 The composition fees for compounding of various offences are as under:

 No composition fee is prescribed for other offences.
-However, it has been provided that the Board can consider the same on a case to case basis.
-The compounding charges shall also include prosecution establishment expenses which will be charged @ 10% of the composition fee subject to a maximum of Rs.
-50,000/-.
+However, it has been provided that the Board can consider the same on a case-to-case basis.
+The compounding charges shall also include prosecution establishment expenses which will be charged @ 10% of the composition fee subject to a maximum of INR 50,000/-.

-Thus, compounding of an offence could only be made if a written request by way of an application is made by an assessee bringing out in the application following points.
+Thus, compounding of an offence could only be made if a written request by way of an application is made by an assessee, bringing out the following points.